mattchoinski/choinski.net/_writings/Cache is King.md

 # Cache is King

 ...or could also be something with the Michael Pollan line about "_Eat food.
 Not too much.
-Mostly plants._"
+Mostly plants._", such as "Send resources.
+Not too much.
+Mostly compressed."

 ## Why is this important?